 It's okay not to like forced socializing events like office parties

-Like with small talk, a lot of people tolerate rather than enjoy events where they're obligated to mingle and act chummy with a bunch of people they're not particularly interested in socializing with.
+Like with small talk, a lot of people tolerate rather than enjoy events where they're obligated to mingle and act chummy with a bunch of people they're not especially interested in socializing with.
 But if they admit they'd rather skip that office Christmas party or family reunion, they can be made to feel like they're anti-social jerks.
-Someone isn't a monster just because they feel there are things they'd rather do than go to a banquet hall and make strained chit-chat with the HR manager about how her home renovations are coming along.
+Someone isn't a monster just because they feel there are things they'd rather do than go to a banquet hall and make strained chit chat with the HR manager about how her home renovations are coming along.

 It's okay to prefer more low key types of socializing

 Another Western idea is that the best, most fun type of socializing is when everyone is partying in a big group.
-Think of beer commercials that show a hundred people at a cottage, or movie montages that show a 'fun night out' which often involves a bunch of friends drinking and club hopping.
+Think of beer commercials that show a hundred people at a cottage, or movie montages that show a 'fun night out' involving a bunch of friends drinking and club hopping.
 People who are into lower key activities can be made to feel like they're stodgy and boring.
 But really, not everyone is a party animal.
-If someone likes partying all the power to them, but there's nothing wrong with thinking it would be more fun to stay in with a few friends and watch a movie.
+If someone likes partying, all the power to them, but there's nothing wrong with thinking it would be more fun to stay in with a few friends and watch a movie.